frw-helpdesk/litrev-backup/README.md

 ### Notes

   #### Timeline
+  * 09/26/22
+    - created new repository that I pasted the WBM's code into

   * 10/10/22
-    - added all lesson files backed up into repository
+    - added all lesson files as .html pages within the repo

   * 10/18/22
     - replaced all internal links to lessons and pictures to local copies within repo